marcinwiacek/pl1/project3_in_progress/readme.md

 ## Process and I/O related:

+Done:

+ * PROC - new process (todo: We need to say, if process is 16, 32 or 64 bit, additionally need to select data and code border)
+ * PROC_END - end process

 TODO:

  1. REGINT - register interrupt for current process
  2. INT - execute interrupt
  3. INTRET - return from interrupt
- 4. PROC - new process.
-We need to say, if process is 16, 32 or 64 bit, additionally need to select data and code border
  5. FREERAMBLOCK
  6. REGINPORT - register code for input port support
  7. INPORTRET - return from input port support